 Because of all those reasons and more it’s easy to see why this game’s been on fan translation wishlists for so long: Samurai Spirits fans want it, RPG fans want it, and every last screenshot and single second of video footage makes it look like the most beautiful 2D adventure most people will never get to play.
 It’s virtually guaranteed to make people wistfully sigh before saying “I wish I could read Japanese” when they learn of its existence, and exactly the sort of game to regularly draw “How on Earth was this never translated?!” comments on all corners of the internet.
 All too often the lack of a localised release can be attributed to the same hoary old issues we’re all wearily familiar with: Personal infighting between two passionate creatives can make cooperation impossible, ancient licensing rights held by disinterested third parties can gum up the works, some guy in a suit may not understand the appeal, and on a few unlucky occasions the right people will notice the right game… too late for anyone to do anything about it.

-And then there are the times – like this one – where what appears from a distance to be a highly desirable Japan-only game doesn’t get an international release because it’s not a very good game.
+And then there are the times – like this one – where what appears from a distance to be a highly desirable Japan-only title probably didn’t get an international release because, amongst other reasons, it’s not a very good game.

 It’s sad but true: Bushido Retsuden’s glorious presentation does a fantastic job of selling the game from afar, but with a controller in hand it soon becomes clear the myriad problems far outweigh the graphical treats on offer, with so-so storytelling giving way to mechanically unremarkable fights that are at best boring to play and at worst very clearly broken.
 Even the most tolerant genre enthusiast will find the frequency of the game’s “We put them in because RPGs are supposed to have them” random encounters patience-testing, their unwelcome appearances only exacerbated by their sluggish loading (there’s also a mood-ruining pause for loading when you switch from one location to the next, and in the game’s lowest moments even part-way through conversational event scenes).
 Once you’ve transitioned to the side-on battle view it soon becomes obvious all fights, whether you’re facing the lowliest hunk of muscle or the biggest horned demon, are wildly unbalanced, with far too many of these standard-issue foes having HP pools inflated to such a ridiculous degree anything less than an MP-draining special move isn’t worth doing while also possessing the ability to utterly devastate your own team with a simple swipe – and they rarely come alone.
 Bosses can choose to wipe out your strongest allies in a single hit from an attack you have no time to prepare for and you wouldn’t have any way of knowing was coming even if you did, and this will happen even if they’re wearing the best equipment available at the time and you diligently fought every XP-granting foe on the way there.
 If you do survive long enough to take a turn yourself you can optionally choose to perform special moves using the same inputs as the original fighting games – it’s a fun novelty for a few turns but offers no benefits whatsoever over the alternative of picking them from a list and only leads to sore thumbs over the extended play time an RPG demands.